 In a large sauté pan over medium-high heat, melt the butter.
-Add the onion and peppers, saute for 2 minutes then add the garlic and continue to saute for another minute.
+Add the bacon, onion and peppers, saute for 2 minutes then add the garlic and continue to saute for another minute.

 Remove the pan from the heat and add the minced clams, bread crumbs, parsley, lemon juice, seasonings, and clam juice.

 Stir until the stuffing mixture is completely moistened.
 The stuffing should be moist but not soggy.
 Add more clam juice if too dry or more bread crumbs if too wet.

 Stuff the clam shells with stuffing and place on a baking sheet.

 Bake for approximately 20-25 minutes at 375 degrees F. Or until the tops start to brown.